CumulusNetworks/docs/content/cumulus-netq-40/Monitor-Operations/Monitor-Network-Layer-Protocols/Monitor-the-IP-Service.md

 ### Obtain a Count of IP Addresses Used on a Device

-If you are concerned that a particular device an overload of addresses in use, you can quickly view the address count using the `count` option.
+If you have concerns that a particular device an overload of addresses in use, you can quickly view the address count using the `count` option.

 This example shows the number of *IPv4* and *IPv6* addresses on the *leaf01* switch.